 Be careful.
 Break clauses often require a tenant to give a set period of notice to bring the lease to an end.
 There may also be conditions such as a requirement that you have complied with your obligations under the lease to pay the rent and keep the premises in repair.
 If you fail to fulfil the conditions you will no longer have the right to terminate the lease.

-5. Can I get out of a lease if a rent review makes the premises too expensive?
+5. Can I get out of my business premises lease if a rent review makes the premises too expensive?

 There is no automatic right to get out of a lease just because the rent has increased.

 You may be able to challenge the proposed new rent if it is too high.
 For example, if the rent is based on 'open market value', your advisers may be able to make a case that the open market value is lower than the figure the landlord proposes.